How to Get Out of Credit Card Debt Without Paying: 5 Strategies

 Four steps to take to pay less on your credit card debt

 If you're looking for some ways to get out of credit card debt without paying in full, you've got some options.
-These tips can help you to pay less to your credit card debt and get control of your finances.
+These tips can help you to pay less of your credit card debt and get control of your finances.

 1. Gather your information